danbev/learning-crypto/notes/tuf.md

   ]
 }
 ```
-`snapshot.json` is refering to the file `repo/metadata/timestamp.json`.
+Notice that `snapshot.json` is refering to the file `1.timestamp.json` in the
+TUF repository.

 Finally, we have repo/metadata/1.root.json which is identical to root/root.json
 which we saw previously.